stratisMarkou/random-walks/random-walks/book/lst/001-propositional-calculus.md

 ## Semantic entailment

+By themselves, propositions are meaningless.
-Semantic entailment assigns truth values to propositions, where we declare each proposition to either be "true" or "false" according to a _valuation_.
+Semantic entailment assigns truth values to propositions, where we declare each proposition to either be "true" or "false" according to a _valuation function_.

 :::{prf:definition} Valuation
 :label: lst:def-valuation